 Apart from the technical aspect of the project there is another one, more difficult to achieve, that is related to cooperation among different organizations.
 The concept for the new NCIM in Sweden is quite complex and above all presumes extensive cooperation between the parties concerned.
 Cooperation is easier to say than to do and in this case there is extensive need for it in different levels, in top-level (general agreements and agreements with individual local authorities) but also in daily work at the "floor" level (cooperation between technicians and others in a wide range of matters).
-The use of modern technology and the lack of competence by employees who are used to work with more traditional tools put one more barrier.
+The use of modern technology and the lack of competence by employees who used to work with more traditional tools put one more barrier.

 The basis for good cooperation is of course mutual understanding and agreements about goals, technical matters and economics.
 But the basis must also include what can be called a good general "cooperation climate".
 Achievement of such a climate between strong organizations with no traditions in the field can be a question of many years.
-So long before the concept of NCIM was on hand we had a lot of discussions and other activities that led to improvements in the "working together" concept.
+So long before TS 2 - Application of IT in Land Administration and SDI 11/14 the concept of NCIM was on hand we had a lot of discussions and other activities that led to improvements in the "working together" concept.
 This was as it would show essential for the development to come.